aglezerman/project1_sta9760/README.md

 --output = string value for file to output to. if not provided, output to stdout

-## For machines not running native unix - add 'winpty' before the docker command

 ## to build the docker
     docker build -t project1:1.3 .